CMU-313/nodebb-f24-team-sweepers/UserGuide.md

 #### Use Case:
 This feature is particularly useful for users who want to locate specific information quickly without scrolling through the entire list of topics.

+#### Manual User Testing:
+To manually test the Search Topics feature:

+1. Create a few topics with distinct titles.
+2. Enter a keyword from one of the topic titles into the search bar.
+3. Ensure that only topics matching the keyword appear in the list.
+4. Test with partial matches and confirm the search updates in real-time.

 #### Automated Tests
 The search functionality is implemented using jQuery to manipulate the DOM based on the topics rendered on the page, and it does not interact with any backend API endpoints.
 Due to the client-side nature of the search, writing automated tests for this feature was not applicable.
 We considered using JSDOM to create a simulated browser environment where the DOM manipulations could be tested directly.
 However, this conflicted with the existing test setup and required significant changes to the testing framework.
 As a result, manual testing was the most effective way to validate the search functionality.
 For more details on the decision to perform manual testing, please refer to the PR discussion for this feature [here](https://github.com/CMU-313/nodebb-f24-team-sweepers/pull/41).